FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Offline Stage: Forecasting-Driven Contracting and AP Deployment

 \textbf{Step 3.
 Pheromone update} (lines 14-16, Alg. \ref{Alg2}): For each constructed path $\bm{M}^{\mathbbm{k}}$, we compute the cumulative utility $\sum_{(r,s)\in \bm{M}^{\mathbbm{k}}}\triangle {U^\mathrm{A}_{r,s}}$.
 Among all ants, the path with the largest utility is selected as $\bm{M}^{\mathrm{max}}$, and the pheromone trails on its edges are reinforced according to \eqref{pheromone} and \eqref{pheromone1}, while pheromones on other edges evaporate.

 \textbf{Step 4.
-Output} (line 18, Alg. \ref{Alg2}): After finishing all the iterations, the route $\bm{M}^{\mathrm{max}}$ with the highest utility is returned as the pre-planned path for AP $v_k$, and the ES tasks located along this route are recommended as its preferred service targets.
+Output} (line 18, Alg. \ref{Alg2}): After finishing all the iterations, the highest-utility route $\bm{M}^{\mathrm{max}}$ is selected as the pre-planned path for AP $v_k$, with the ES tasks along this route recommended as its preferred service targets.